xesoftproject/moves/README.md

 the button "emulates" `transcribe`, that will call the `moves-rest` api to send the inferred speech.

-(missing: the rest api should talk to the chess engine and calculate the next move)
+the rest api talk to the chess engine and calculate the next move.

 The "next move" is sent to an active-mq queue.